Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Illustrative Example: A Toy Model

 If $a,b\in\mathcal{C}$ with $\BCP(a)\subset\BCP_{1,0}$ and $f(a)=b$, then $a=(0,a_1,a_2,a_3)$ for some $a_1,a_2,a_3\in\{0,1\}$; that is, the configuration has first digit $0$, so the corresponding integer $m$ is in $\{0,2,4,6,8,10,12,14\}$.

 Examining the transition table, the images of these configurations are $(0,0,0,0)$ and $(0,0,1,0)$, corresponding to integers $0$ and $4$ only.
-The $2$-adic distance between these two images is $|0-4|_2 = 1/4$.
-Therefore, all images of configurations in $\BCP_{1,0}$ lie within a ball of radius $1/4$, and we can take $\BCP_{1/4}(0)$ as the containing ball.
-Hence, $t_{1,0} = 1/4$.
+Computing, the $2$-adic distance between these two images is $|0-4|_2 = 1/4$.
+We have, then, all images of configurations in $\BCP_{1,0}$ lying within a ball of radius $1/4$, and we can take $\BCP_{1/4}(0)$ as the containing ball.
+Thus $t_{1,0} = 1/4$.